Thanks to Lex for suggesting our Baby Name of the Day.

 This time Buffy caught on.
 She and her creatively named sidekicks battled the forces of darkness in a California town with dark secrets.
 In the first episode, we met Willow, a computer genius who would turn out to be a powerful witch.
 And then there was ordinary Joe, Xander.

 We’d eventually learn that his full name was, in fact, Alexander.
 But he was never called Alex, and only rarely referred to by his full name.

-xXx made money, and inspired a 2005 sequel, along with a big jump in boys named just Xander.
+xXx made it big at the box office, and inspired a 2005 sequel, along with a big jump in boys named just Xander.

 There’s even a 1925 silent film from MGM called Zander the Great, about a boy named Zander who heads West to search for his missing father.

 It’s easy to argue that both spellings are valid, though the X spelling outpaces the Z version by around a hundred spots on the popularity charts today.
 Xander comes in at #171; Zander trails at #259.
 But both make for sweet spot names, familiar but not too common.

 If you’re after a modern, mainstream name with traditional roots, and if high value Scrabble letters appeal to you, Xander could be a name to consider.